"We consider Academic Search Premier the most important Badgerlink resource for the campuses."

 Tell us the benefits you’ve found to statewide availability of an online resources library like BadgerLink.

 One campus librarian said “BadgerLink provides a foundation for equity of access.”
 Students all have access to a basic collection, regardless of their personal or academic focus or location.
 BadgerLink provides that fundamental material that augments the more specific resources needed in each discipline.
 Students in engineering, for example, may need specific content for most of their courses, but they may also want or need general resources in other subject areas to support unique research or for personal growth and knowledge.
-Badgerlink can provide a little of everything and the campus can work on fleshing out what a student needs to graduate and move forward into their career.
-An additional benefit for campuses is that BadgerLink resources can also help campus staff with their efforts around community outreach and partnerships - marrying the campus staff knowledge with the Badgerlink content.
+BadgerLink can provide a little of everything and the campus can work on fleshing out what a student needs to graduate and move forward into their career.
+An additional benefit for campuses is that BadgerLink resources can also help campus staff with their efforts around community outreach and partnerships - marrying the campus staff knowledge with the BadgerLink content.

 Tell us the BadgerLink resources you’ve found yourself using more often during the pandemic.

 When the pandemic first hit, everyone really appreciated the extended access to resources - opening the content immediately helped the quick move to classes online.
-It was during the pandemic that we noticed the Computer & Applied Sciences Complete was added to the Badgerlink collection.
+It was during the pandemic that we noticed the Computer & Applied Sciences Complete was added to the BadgerLink collection.
 We weren’t sure when that actually occurred, but that and the extended content, was a part of our outreach to students and faculty.
 Newspaper Archive (temporary access in Summer 2020) and TeachingBooks were two other resources campuses called out to me over the last few months.

 Knowing what you know about libraries, educational institutions, and/or non-profits, is there a BadgerLink resource or something about BadgerLink that gets you excited to share this resource collection with colleagues, compared to other resources?